sharontega/employee/README.md

-# employee

-The data was gotten from kaggle.

-The aim of this project is to visualize the data set using powerbi
+This project involves utilizing employee data obtained from Kaggle and employing Power BI to create visualizations for the dataset.